World Narcissistic Abuse Awareness Day (WNAAD) – June 1st 2019

 - The relationship feels one-sided – like you are the one who is doing all the giving, the one who is always in the wrong, the one who is trying the hardest, changing the most or doing the most sacrificing, just to make them happy.
 And it still doesn’t work.
 Nothing is enough for them.

-- You can’t feel at ease or relaxed in their presence.
-You feel like you’re walking on eggshells, waiting for the next time they lash out at you.
+- Feel like you’re walking on eggshells, waiting for the next time they lash out at you.
 You realize you feel a sense of relief when they aren’t there.

-- You feel like whatever you do, it’s not enough.
+- Feel like whatever you do, it’s not enough.
 You’re manipulated so that your flaws and vulnerabilities are exploited and used against you at every opportunity.
 You begin to feel inadequate, unlovable, and like everything is all your fault.

 Gaslighting, Cheating & Triangulation